We Have RI Students Joining Our Efforts

 As a medical student at the Alpert Medical School of Brown University (’18), Aaron Shapiro worked with RID Hep C to improve patient care at our HCV Clinic co-located within the methadone maintenance program, CODAC Behavioral Healthcare in Providence, RI.
 Aaron is assisting with the publication of the HCV Clinic’s outcome data.

 As a medical student at the Warren Alpert Medical School at Brown University (’19), Nari Sohn works with Dr. Taylor as a Hepatitis C Patient Navigator.
-Nari participated in the 2015 and 2016 C is for Cure: a Waterfire Lighting for RI Defeats Hep C events and is currently helping to plan the 4th annual Hep C Waterfire.
+Nari participated in the 2015, 2016, and 2017 C is for Cure: a Waterfire Lighting for RI Defeats Hep C events.

-As a medical student at the Warren Alpert Medical School of Brown University (’17), Naomi Adjei is the lead medical student liaison for C is for Cure: A Waterfire Lighting for RI Defeats Hep C. Naomi helps to plan the event’s educational activities and organize student volunteers.
-Naomi participated in the 2014, 2015, and 2016 Hep C WaterFires and is helping to plan the 4th Hep C WaterFire.
-She will complete a Master’s Degree in Public Health from Harvard in 2017.
+As a medical student at the Warren Alpert Medical School of Brown University (’17), Naomi Adjei was the lead medical student liaison for C is for Cure: A Waterfire Lighting for RI Defeats Hep C. Naomi helped to plan the event’s educational activities and organize student volunteers.
+Naomi participated in the 2014, 2015, 2016, and 2017 Hep C WaterFires.
+She completed a Master’s Degree in Public Health from Harvard in 2017.

 As a Brown University undergraduate in the Program in Liberal Medical Education (’17,MD’21) concentrating in Public Health, Soumitri Barua worked with Dr. Taylor to determine state by state Medicaid reimbursement of sofosbuvir for the treatment of HCV.
 Results of this research were published June 2015 in Annals of Internal Medicine (see our RID Hep C reading list).
 Soumitri is currently assisting with the publication of the CODAC HCV Clinic’s outcome data.